igama/docs.binaryedge.io/docs/modules.md

 * **origin**:
     * **client_id**:
-        * Optional
-        * Only on client stream,
-        * Your client ID;
+        * Your client ID.
+Optional, appears only on the client stream.
     * **job_id**:
-        * Optional
-        * Only on client stream,
-        * Job ID that event is part of;
+        * Job ID that event is part of.
+Optional, appears only on the client stream.
     * **type**:
-        * Event type, module that produced the event,
+        * Event type, module that produced the event;
-        * Please refer to the next section for details on each module type;
+        * Please refer to the next section for details on each module type.
     * **module**:
         * Either 'portscan' or 'grabber'.
 Category of the event.
 Portscan events merely indicate that a port was found open.
 Grabber events will contain more extracted data such as details of the ip/port/service;
     * **ip**:
         * IP used by the scanner to perform the analysis;
     * **port**:
         * Port used by the scanner to perform the analysis.
 Optional, only some modules will provide this information.
-Currently only provided by "service-simple".
-We will be working to add more.
-        * Port used by the scanner to perform the analysis;
     * **ts**:
         * Unix Timestamp in Milliseconds;
     * **country**: